-In addition to completing all academic courses, students have a total of 30 weeks of fieldwork; three Fieldwork Level II experiences totaling 6 weeks and two Fieldwork Level II experiences totaling 24 weeks.
-These experiences are designed to finalize students' preparation for entrylevel practice as an occupational therapist.
+In addition to completing all academic courses, students must complete three Fieldwork Level I experiences and two Fieldwork Level II, Level II experiences are 12 weeks each for a total of 24 weeks.
+These experiences are designed to finalize students' preparation for entry-level practice as an occupational therapist.

-Level IA and IB Fieldworks are orchestrated so students complete two weeks in settings where occupational therapy services are provided.
+Level IA and IB Fieldworks are orchestrated in settings where occupational therapy services are provided.
 This serves as a focused experience in occupational therapy practice during which students assist with the evaluation and intervention processes and documentation of those services under the supervision of a qualified individual.

-Level IC Fieldwork is a 60-80 hour experience focused on the psychological and social components of human occupational performance.
-It takes place across two semesters and occurs in one or two non-traditional settings.
-It is therefore supervised collaboratively by a supervisor on-site and an OT faculty mentor.
+Level IC Fieldwork is an experience focused on the psychological and social components of human occupational performance.
+It takes place across at least two non-traditional settings and is therefore supervised collaboratively by a supervisor on-site and an OT faculty mentor.
 Besides providing students with opportunities to reflect on OT practice in non-traditional settings, this Level IC experience also contributes to the community focus of the curriculum.